ThomWright/postgres-migrations/README.md

 ### Abort on errors

-If anything fails, the process is aborted by throwing an exception.
+If anything fails, the migration in progress is rolled back and an exception is thrown.

 ## Migration rules